lab259/go-migration/README.md

 As simple as it can be, it can track anything that can be versioned.
 From NoSQLs, until text files using diffs.

-## Why don't you have a CLI version?
+## Why it does't have a CLI command?

 It could be implemented when you are using SQL files as source (check the [source_directory.go](source_directory.go) implementation).
 However,